Volatile organic compound

 Volatile organic compounds (VOCs) are organic compounds that have a high vapor pressure at room temperature.
-High vapor pressure correlates with a low boiling point, which relates to the number of the sample's molecules in the surrounding air, a trait known as volatility.
+They are common and exist in a variety of settings and products, not limited to house mold, upholstered furniture, arts and crafts supplies, dry cleaned clothing, and cleaning supplies.
 VOCs are responsible for the odor of scents and perfumes as well as pollutants.
-VOCs play an important role in communication between animals and plants, e.g. attractants for pollinators, protection from predation, and even inter-plant interactions.
-Some VOCs are dangerous to human health or cause harm to the environment.
+They play an important role in communication between animals and plants, such as attractants for pollinators, protection from predation, and even inter-plant interactions.
+Some VOCs are dangerous to human health or cause harm to the environment, often despite the odor being perceived as pleasant, such as "new car smell".

 Anthropogenic VOCs are regulated by law, especially indoors, where concentrations are the highest.
 Most VOCs are not acutely toxic, but may have long-term chronic health effects.
-Some VOCs have been used in pharmacy, others are target of administrative controls because of their recreational use.
+Some VOCs have been used in pharmaceutical settings, while others are the target of administrative controls because of their recreational use.
+The high vapor pressure of VOCs correlates with a low boiling point, which relates to the number of the sample's molecules in the surrounding air, a trait known as volatility.

 Definitions

 Diverse definitions of the term VOC are in use.
 Some examples are presented below.